bctclc/Collaborative-Data-Analysis-Assignment2/README.md

-# Pair Assignment
+# Pair Assignments
-## Interest in Electric Vehicles in the UK
+## Determinants of Interest in Electric Vehicles in the UK

 This is a repository for the pair assignments in Collaborative Social Data Analysis class in Hertie School of Governance (MPP-E1180).